+Student Responsibility

-Pri Print student's LAST name: FIRST Name: Grade: Stu Student Responsibility I have been informed by the administrative/teaching staff at Quest about the Scho Policy for Middle School and High School students and the Quest Code of Conduct. · 1.
-2. 3. suspended, the police may be called, and the student may be recommended for school.
+I have been informed by the administrative/teaching staff at Quest about the School Board Discipline Policy for Middle School and High School students and the Quest Code of Conduct.
+I understand that:

+- 1. A student possessing a gun or other dangerous weapon will be suspended.
+The police will be called, and the student will be responsible for expulsion from Quest-Milwaukee Schools. - 2.
+Pagers, cellular telephones, and laser pointers are prohibited in schools. - 3.
+A student possessing, using or attempting to sell/distribute any drugs or alcohol will also be suspended, the police may be called, and the student may be recommended for removal from school.
+Expulsion may also be recommended. - 4.
+A student possessing, using, or attempting to sell/distribute any chemical irritants (pepper spray) in school or while going to and from school, will be suspended.
+The police may be called, and the student may be recommended for removal from school.
+Expulsion may also be recommended. - 5.
+A student involved in other criminal offenses such as possession of knives and other weapons, serious gang activity, battery, assault, extortion, or robbery, will lose his/her school assignment.
 Expulsion may also be recommended.

-4. 4.
-A student possessing, using, or attempting to sell/distribute any chemical irritation school or while going to and from school, will be suspended.
-The police may be student may be recommended for removal from school.
-Expulsion may also be e called, and the 5.
-5. A student involved in other criminal offenses such as possession of knives and serious gang activity, battery, assault, extortion, or robbery, will lose his/her so Expulsion may also be recommended. • Stu Student Signature: Date: Ro Room # Grade:
+Student Signature: Date:

+Room # Grade: